(405) 369-5312

 Medicare Supplements

-These plans, sometimes called Medigap, are designed to fill the gaps in coverage left by Medicare, Part A and B, to a greater or lesser degree.
-They are identified by alpahbetically, Plan A through Plan N. They are standardized, meaning that a plan from company ABC has the same coverage as the same plan from company 123.
-The most popu
+These plans, sometimes called Medigap, are designed to fill the gaps in coverage left by Original Medicare, such as deductibles, copays, and coinsurance to a greater or lesser degree.
+They are identified by alphabet, Plan A through N. They are standardized, meaning that a plan from company ABC has the same coverage as the same plan from

-*If you were eligible for Medicare before 2020 you have the additional option of Plan F which pays your Part B deductible.
+*If you were eligible for Medicare before 2020, you have the additional option of Plan F, which pays your Part B deductible.

 Hospital Indemnity